tadasant/CodeClippy/CONTRIBUTING.md

 # Architecture Notes

-See plugin.xml if you want to toggle between being able to run locally on PyCharm versus IDEA CE.
+See build.gradle and plugin.xml if you want to toggle between being able to run locally on PyCharm versus IDEA CE.

 # Contribution License Agreement (CLA)